The Albi tourist office certified Tourism and Disability - 2024

 Sainte-Cecile Cathedral : unique !

 Then it's time to visit THE emblematic monument of the city: the majestic Sainte-Cécile cathedral.
-The nave with the large choir is accessible to people in wheelchairs.
+The nave with the great choir is accessible to people in wheelchairs.
 Its massive and imposing appearance makes it a true fortress of the Catholic Church.
 It is also the largest brick cathedral in the world!
 A true masterpiece.
-We recommend a 1-hour visit to this monument.
-To enter the cathedral if you are in a wheelchair you will have to go through the north entrance of the monument (Place Monseigneur Mignot).
-Formerly this entrance was exclusively reserved for the bishop and religious people.
+We recommend 1 hour of visit for this monument.
+To enter the cathedral if you are in a wheelchair you will have to go through the North entrance of the monument (Place Monseigneur Mignot).
+Formerly this entrance was exclusively reserved for the bishop and the religious.

 Once inside the cathedral, you will be struck by the richness of the decor.
 Take the time to observe the details of the paintings with the expressions of the characters.
 The closing of the large choir with its exceptional sculpted ensemble is also breathtaking.
 Look at how realistically the characters are depicted.